-The only thing that might scare you is the mouthing.
-Yes, it is very frightening, but these dogs don’t just bite people for fun.
+The only thing that might scare you is mouthing.
+Yes, The dog is very frightening, but these dogs don’t just bite people for fun.
 They take something in their mouth and gently hold it like kids would hold toys in their hands.
 This is not rough at all, and it isn’t able to damage a child.

 Although, best case scenario would be to have a kid that is old enough to understand that too.
 Because if your child becomes scared, then the situation can escalate, and nobody wants that.
 But children as young as two and a half years old can get along with these dogs well.